JonasHiltl/openchangelog/CONTRIBUTING.md

 ## Starting Openchangelog as a contributor
 Create a `openchangelog.yml` file in the repo root.
 Have a look at the `openchangelog.example.yml` file for inspiration or just copy it's content fully for a working config.
-Run `templ generate --watch` in the repo root to have `templ` automatically generate go code from the `*.templ` files.
+Run `go tool templ generate --watch` in the repo root to have `templ` automatically generate go code from the `*.templ` files.

 Inside `internal/handler/web` run `npm run watch:base` to generate the `base.css` file with tailwind whenever anything changes.